 We ease 2022 GDP growth to 3.1% y/y but retain 2023 forecast at 3.5% y/y.
 We see the C/A deficit as widening to 9.3% of GDP in 2022, then narrowing to 7.7% of GDP in 2023.
 The USD/NAD pair expected to end the year at 15.00.

-GDP growth – recession protracted
+GDP growth – mining sector upside

-Balance of payments – C/A deficit widening
+Balance of payments – C/A deficit widening further

 The C/A deficit will likely widen further this year, which may moderate the accretion of FX reserves.
 We see the C/A deficit as widening to 9.3% of GDP in 2022, then narrowing to 7.7% of GDP in 2023, from an estimate of 9.1% of GDP in 2021.
 Given the relentless rise in global oil and food prices, the import bill now faces further upside pressure.
 Petroleum oils topped the list of imported products and grew by 35.9% y/y in 2021.
 Therefore, the oil import bill could remain high if international prices do.
 Higher diamond exports may provide some reprieve to the widening trade balance when the newly launched diamond vessel comes online in Q2:22.

 However, downside risks here include poor global demand and subdued international diamond prices.
 In addition, the lockdowns in China may limit demand for commodities such as zinc and copper.

 Monetary policy – grappling with food and fuel costs